 It is generally advisable to have counsel supervise such investigations because of the likelihood that legal questions and issues will arise, although whether it is necessary to retain an outside law firm will depend on the company's assessment of various considerations.
 In-house counsel may have the advantage of a more intimate understanding of the company's operations and culture, while external counsel may have more experience conducting internal investigations and dealing with government agencies.
 In-house counsel's familiarity with the company, however, can also be a weakness if it is perceived by the government to undermine objectivity, in which case the company may have more credibility in interacting with the government if it retains reputable external counsel.
-This is especially likely to be the case if any members of the company's legal department are implicated in the conduct under investigation.
+This is especially likely to be the case if the conduct under investigation implicates any members of the company's legal department.

-With respect to conducting these investigations, typically there are two primary components: review and analysis of relevant documents, and interviews with company employees who have knowledge of the relevant facts.
-Generally, documents are gathered and reviewed prior to conducting interviews, which allows the interviewer to focus on key issues or questions discovered during the course of the document review, or to seek clarification on potentially inculpatory or troubling statements contained in those documents.
-At the outset of each interview, the standard practice is to notify the employee that the attorney conducting the interview is counsel to the company and not the interviewee's personal attorney, and that while the conversation is protected by attorney–client privilege, that privilege belongs to the company, which it may waive at its sole discretion.
+With respect to conducting these investigations, there are typically two primary components: (1) review and analysis of relevant documents, and (2) interviews with company employees who have knowledge of the relevant facts.
+Generally, documents are gathered and reviewed before conducting interviews.
+This allows the interviewer to uncover and focus on key issues or questions discovered during the course of the document review, or to seek clarification on potentially inculpatory or troubling statements contained in those documents.
+At the outset of each interview, the standard practice is to notify the employee that the attorney conducting the interview is counsel to the company and not the interviewee's personal attorney, and that while the conversation is protected by attorney–client privilege, that privilege belongs to the company, which the company may waive at its sole discretion.
 The employee should also be informed that any information imparted during the interview may be shared with government authorities.

 i Corporate liability